 Night pressed against the windows of the small bus as it pursued its scheduled path south-east of London towards the coast.
 It had been a long and eventful day – if waiting in expectation at various locations can be considered “events”, that is.
 Then, there was the flight half way across the globe to consider, of course.

-As with family, the assembled passengers had not chosen their compatriots, but had been cast together by a higher power- their collective employer, before being scattered again amongst a trio of vehicles dispatched to deposit their alien cargos in various locales of Bournemouth, UK.
+As with family, the assembled passengers had not chosen their compatriots, but had been cast together by a higher power: their collective employer, before being scattered again amongst a trio of vehicles dispatched to deposit their alien cargoes in various locales of Bournemouth, UK.

 I consider myself a traveler